aquist0295/BuySellProcessor/README.md

   $ cd <name of environment>
   $ git clone https://github.com/aquist0295/BuySellProcessor
   ```
-* Run from top-most directory, This will create a pybind11 binary module which will be used in Python scripts to expose C++ code and start
+* Run from top directory i.e </BuySellProcessor>, This will create a pybind11 binary module(Processor.cpython-39-darwin.so)
-  the program
+* which is called in the market.py script to expose C++ code(GetStockinfo).
   ```
   $  cmake .
   $  make